 Needle insertion is relatively painless.
 Once the needles are in place there is typically no discomfort, and most animals relax quite nicely.
 Needles may be left in place anywhere from one to thirty minutes, depending on the condition being treated.

-Acupuncture treatments are given just a few times for acute conditions, or several times for chronic ones.
+Acupuncture treatments at our Beaverton vet hospital are given just a few times for acute conditions, or several times for chronic ones.
 Conditions which respond to acupuncture range from arthritis to seizures, but include any treatable condition.
 Likewise, acupuncture can be safely added to other more conventional treatment regimens such as kidney failure, after surgery to improve healing and recovery, or in conjunction with chemotherapy to alleviate the negative effects of chemotherapy drugs.

 Only a licensed veterinarian who has received formal training in acupuncture for animals should perform acupuncture.
 Murrayhill Veterinary Hospital is an AAHA accredited hospital, and has a team on hand with experience in Pet Acupuncture.